This article deals with Jesus’ early ministry.

 Verse 48, “At that hour, that Son of Man was given a name, in the presence of the Lord of Spirits, the Before-Time; even before the creation of the sun and the moon, before the creation of the stars, he was given a name in the presence of the Lord of the Spirits.
 He will become a staff for the righteous ones in order that they may lean on him and not fall.
 He is the light of the gentiles and he will become the hope of those who are sick in their hearts.
 All those who dwell upon the earth shall fall and worship before him; they shall glorify, bless, and sing the name of the Lord of the Spirits.
 For this purpose he became the Chosen One; he was concealed in the presence of (the Lord of the Spirits) prior to the creation of the world, and for eternity.
 And he has revealed the wisdom of the Lord of the Spirits to the righteous and holy ones…and because they will be saved in his name and it is his good pleasure that they have life.”
 Closing with, and describing those who are not of him, “For they have denied the Lord of the Spirits and his Messiah.
 Blessed be the name of the Lord of the Spirits.”

 Adamic man is perceived as especially created.
 Much like Adam, the Son of Man is a special creation, connotating foremost a spiritual being and secondarily an incarnate or physical being.
-This spiritual/physical understanding asserts the messianic vision that Jesus demonstrated during his ministry.
-Truly, Jesus was a man in the flesh, but not considered of it, or the world, just in it.
+This spiritual/physical understanding asserts the messianic vision that Jesus demonstrated during his ministry, that is, truly, Jesus was a man in the flesh, but not considered of it, or the world, just in it.

 Briefly, there has been much discussion concerning Jesus’ visits to India.
 Many scholars believe he did go to India, but others do not.
 Buddhism stands as a respected teaching (est. 600 BC) but excluded women and commoners.
 Its practitioners were only of the royal families, the moguls.